 Want a burst of happiness and relaxation?
-Involve in a physical activity.
-Whether you are playing sports, working out at a gym, or taking a brisk walk, physical activity stimulates brain chemicals that make you feel happier and more relaxed.
+Get involved in a physical activity.
+Whether you are playing sports, working out at a gym, or taking a brisk walk, physical activity triggers brain chemicals that make you feel happier and more relaxed.
 Team sports in particular provide a chance to unwind and engage in a satisfying challenge that improves your fitness.
 They also provide social benefits by allowing you to connect with teammates and friends in a recreational setting.

-When you are physically active, your mind is distracted from daily stressors, freeing you to think more creatively and avoid getting bogged down in negative thought patterns.
-Exercise reduces the levels of stress hormones in your body, such as adrenaline and cortisol.
-At the same time, it stimulates production of endorphins, which are natural mood lifters that can help keep stress and depression at bay.
+When you are physically active, your mind is distracted from daily stressors.
+This can help you avoid getting bogged down by negative thoughts.
+Exercise reduces the levels of stress hormones in your body.
+At the same time, it stimulates production of endorphins.
+These are natural mood lifters that can keep stress and depression at bay.
 Endorphins may even leave you feeling more relaxed and optimistic after a hard workout.
 Experts agree that more quality research is needed to determine the relationship between sports and depression.

-Sports and other forms of physical activity improve the quality of your sleep, helping you to fall asleep faster and deepen your sleep.
+Sports and other forms of physical activity improve the quality of sleep.
+They do this by helping you fall asleep faster and deepening your sleep.
 Sleeping better can improve your mental outlook the next day, as well as improve your mood.
-Just be careful not to engage in sports too late in the day--evening practices within a few hours of bedtime may leave you too energized to sleep.
+Just be careful not to engage in sports too late in the day.
+Evening practices within a few hours of bedtime may leave you too energized to sleep.

-The regular exercise that comes with playing sports can help boost your confidence and improve your self-esteem.
+The regular exercise that comes with playing sports can boost your confidence and improve your self-esteem.
 As your strength, skills, and stamina increase through playing sports, your self-image will improve as well.
-Sports provide you with a sense of mastery and control, which often leads to a feeling of pride and self-confidence.
 With the renewed vigor and energy that comes from physical activity, you may be more likely to succeed in tasks off the playing field as well as on it.

 Team sports such as soccer, baseball, and basketball are breeding grounds for leadership traits.